SRI-International/QC-App-Oriented-Benchmarks/hamlib/README.md

           This is a crucial parameter for the precision of the Trotterized simulation. t (float): Total simulation time.
 This parameter is used to determine the evolution time for the Hamiltonian.
 ```
 You can run the code by passing various arguments to execute a desired Hamiltonian with a specific method in either a noisy or noiseless model.
-Below are the key arguments available for this benchmark:
+Below are some key arguments available for this benchmark:

 | Parameters              | Arguments  | Description                                                                 | Default Value |
 |-------------------------|------------|-----------------------------------------------------------------------------|---------------|